2024 Solar Incentives Guide for Yukon, OK - Tax Credits & Rebates

 EcoWatch's Yukon, OK Solar Incentives FAQs

 If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with the company that installed your system, or any local Yukon solar installer, can help you learn what incentives you qualify for.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with a representative from the company that installed your solar system, or any local Yukon solar installer, can help you understand what incentives you might want to apply for.

 When does the federal solar tax credit end?